corvuspay/corvus-frame-integration-doc/README.md

 - `ready`: Triggered when the CorvusFrame form is loaded and ready.
 - `card-ready`: Triggered when the card data is valid.
 - `show-error`: Triggered when a validation error occurs.
+- `clear-error`: Triggered when a validation error is no longer present.
 - `error`: Triggered when any error occurs within the CorvusFrame form.
 - `show-modal`: Triggered when the CorvusFrame form changes size.
 This occurs when 3D secure authentication is required.
 - `hide-modal`: Triggered when the CorvusFrame form reverts to its original size.
 This occurs after 3D secure authentication is finished.